AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 In AnyChart axis is an object that allows you to configure chart grid, axis line along with tick marks and labels, axis scale and settings and many more.
-All axis features are described in Axes Basics , Axes Scales and Extra Axes tutorial, in this section we will quickly demonstrate how axis position can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.
+All axis features are described in Axes Basics , Axes Scales and Extra Axes tutorial, in this section we will quickly demonstrate how axis orientation can be adjusted, how axis scale can be inverted and how minimum and maximum values can be controlled.

 ### Positioning

-With AnyChart you can place axes to any side of the chart, all you need to do is to adjust **yAxis** or **xAxis** position attribute.
+With AnyChart you can place axes to any side of the chart, all you need to do is to adjust **yAxis** or **xAxis** orientation attribute.

 Positioning depends on plot type and inversion of axes, you will find list of all possible positioning and inversion settings in [Axes Positioning](../Axes_Grid_Scales_Trends_etc/Axis_Position) Templates.